Shehr-e-Zaat: Critical reception

 Shehr-e-Zaat received a rating of 7.9 trp, owing to its popularity, a special transmission was held in Karachi and broadcast on Hum TV at the conclusion of the drama.
-Hum TV.
 Shehr-e-Zaat was ranked No. 4.
 Due to story Sufism and Islamization touch it draws orthodox reviews commented that Shehr-e-Zaat and its misplaced knowledge of Islam.
 It is the third highest-rated Pakistani television series.
 In a blog on The Tribune, a writer wrote about "misplaced knowledge of Islam" due to the way the story presented Sufism and Islamization.
 Dawn declared the series as one of the highlights of 2012.
 It received universal acclaim all around the world.
 Indian TV channel Star Plus wanted to telecast it in India but Hum TV refused it.
-Mahira Khan was praised for her acting many called her the heart of show also saying that she outclassed her co-actors with her acting.
+Mahira Khan was praised for her acting many called her the heart of show, also saying that she outclassed her co-actors with her acting.
 Shehr-e-zaat was named the best drama serial by CNN.
 Shehr e Zaat won best drama serial at Hum Awards 2013.
 The show rose Mahira Khan to a limelight once again after Humsafar and Yash Chopra also said in an interview that after seeing the serial he decided to launch Mahira Khan.
 She also won Best Actress award.
 Many called her the new face of Pakistani Cinema.

 Controversies

 Shehr-e-Zaat was the most talked about show when it went on air, people talked about everything from the inspirational message it contained to whether Falak should or should not be wearing a dupatta.
 Shehr-e-Zaat is still the most talked about drama, not because people are still impressed by it but because of the rift it caused between the writer Umera Ahmed, the channel on which it was being aired and the director Sarmad Khoosat.
-Umera wrote the script of serial for only 16 episodes but it went on to 19 episodes due to positively received reception, Hum TV apologizes for doing that because the last three episodes which were unnecessarily stretched.
+Umera wrote the script of serial for only 16 episodes but it went on to 19 episodes due to positively received reception.
+Hum TV apologizes for doing that because the last three episodes were unnecessarily stretched.
 The final episodes lost the charm of the serial.
 In the final episode of serial, the director wrote an ending monologue; "cheezain behaya nahi hoti, jo kuch un se mansoob kya jata hay woh behaya hota hai..." which was actually neither the part of Novel nor the script and was written against the will of writer.